How long does it take for semaglutide to work?

 Dosage

 The dosage of semaglutide you are taking can also affect how much weight you lose and how quickly it happens.
 All forms of semaglutide follow a ramp-up dosing period, where you start with a lower dose and gradually work your way up over a period of several weeks to months.
-Regardless of whether you are taking Ozempic, Wegovy, or Rybelsus, it will take some time before you reach your maintenance dosage and experience the full effects of the medication.
+Regardless of whether you are taking Ozempic or Wegovy, it will take some time before you reach your maintenance dosage and experience the full effects of the medication.

 Bottom line

-Semaglutide starts working as soon as you start taking it.
-But, how long it takes before you see results can depend on a number of factors, including your dosage, other health conditions you have, and the lifestyle changes you make.
+Semaglutide starts working soon after you take it, but noticeable effects — like weight loss or better blood sugar control — may take weeks to months to appear.
+How long it takes before you see results can depend on a number of factors, including your dosage, other health conditions, and lifestyle changes.
 In general, though, people start to notice improvements in their blood sugar levels, appetite, and body weight within the first three months of taking semaglutide.

 DISCLAIMER